dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 ## DataTemplate markup extension

-The `DataTemplate` markup extension enables you to convert a type into a `DataTemplate`.
-It's supported by the `DataTemplateExtension` class, which defines a `TypeName` property, of type `string`, that is set to the name of the type to be converted into a `DataTemplate`.
+The <xref:Microsoft.Maui.Controls.DataTemplate> markup extension enables you to convert a type into a <xref:Microsoft.Maui.Controls.DataTemplate>.
+It's supported by the `DataTemplateExtension` class, which defines a `TypeName` property, of type `string`, that is set to the name of the type to be converted into a <xref:Microsoft.Maui.Controls.DataTemplate>.
 The `TypeName` property is the content property of `DataTemplateExtension`.
 Therefore, for XAML markup expressions expressed with curly braces, you can eliminate the `TypeName=` part of the expression.

 > [!NOTE]
-> The XAML parser allows the `DataTemplateExtension` class to be abbreviated as `DataTemplate`.
+> The XAML parser allows the `DataTemplateExtension` class to be abbreviated as <xref:Microsoft.Maui.Controls.DataTemplate>.

 A typical usage of this markup extension is in a Shell application, as shown in the following example: